 Living alone with a debilitating illness is so hard.

 Amen!
 Damn right it is!
 And, one of the debilitating factors is that our mental illness coerces us to do the very things that do us the most harm and fail to do the things that could most help.
 It does us no good to lie in bed for hours on end, but there are days the thought of getting up seems to us like running a 4-minute mile wearing a backpack full of bricks.
 It would be helpful to go out and spend some time around other people, but there are days where the fear of doing something inappropriate is just too strong.

 A few years back, for various reasons, I tried to live alone in an attic apartment in an unfamiliar city.
 On Saturdays, I visited my children.
 Sundays I went to church.
 The rest of the week I was on my own.
 I was not able to make new friends.
 I tried support groups, meet-ups, readings, dating sites.
 People scared me or I scared them.
 In this climate, I had 7 episodes that required intervention.
 In just 18 months.

 Thanks be to God and the loving support of my family, I moved into an apartment in my sister’s basement.
 It provided me a wonderful living space of my own yet not be on my own.
 I know such spaces are hard to come by for persons with mental illness.
 I pray you find yours.

-Now, by God’s amazing grace, I have met the woman I will spend my life with, married, and we will soon move into our own home.
+Now, by God’s amazing grace, I am married to the woman with whom I will spend the rest of my life.
 I know it won’t be easy.
-I know many of my sisters and brothers with mental illness are blessed in such a way, but I will make the most of it and give thanks each day that God delights in me even in my disorder.
+I know many of my sisters and brothers with mental illness are not blessed in such a way, but I will make the most of it and give thanks each day that God delights in me even in my disorder.